tommyliu313/selfprojectdjango/README.md

 # User who use this repository
 ## Admin
 Admin can edit, delete, make any modification of records from the database.
+They can also choose to list out the warehouse whether its storage quota is full or not.
 ## Registered User
+Registered User can view the orders, including when and where to rent.
 ## Unregistered User
-Unregistered user can only view the .....
+Unregistered user can only view the ,but cannot access the

 # Overview of the models